Descartes' rule of signs, Newton polygons, and polynomials over hyperfields: Statement of the main results

 The tropical hyperfield is closely related to the supertropical numbers, which were introduced by Izhakian in \cite{Izhakian09}.
 To explain, we can extend the product and the hyperaddition on the tropical hyperfield $\T$ to the whole powerset $\cP(\T)$ of $\T$ by elementwise evaluation.
 With these operations, $\cP(\T)$ becomes a semiring.
 The smallest subsemiring of $\cP(\T)$ that contains all singletons $\{a\}$ with $a\in\T$ consists of all singletons $\{a\}$ together with all intervals of the form $[a,\infty]$, where $a$ varies through $\T$.
 This subsemiring is isomorphic to Izhakian's semiring of supertropical numbers.
 In joint work with Rowen, Izhakian extends his theory in \cite{Izhakian-Rowen10a} and \cite{Izhakian-Rowen10b} to polynomials over the semiring of supertropical numbers.
 The common intersections with the content of this paper are: (a) they introduce the concept of a root, which agrees with ours under the correspondence described above; and (b) they show in \cite[Lemma 5.7]{Izhakian-Rowen10a} that every supertropical polynomial has a root.

 In the same way, the power set $\cP(\S)$ of the sign hyperfield $\S$ is a semiring, and the smallest subsemiring which contains all singletons is isomorphic to the symmetrization of the Boolean semifield.
-This semiring, or more precisely its extension to the symmetrization of the tropical numbers, is studied in \cite[section 3.4]{Baccelli-Cohen-Olsder-Quadrat92}.
+This semiring, or more precisely its extension to the symmetrization of the tropical numbers, are introduced in \cite{Plus90}; also cf.\ \cite[section 3.4]{Baccelli-Cohen-Olsder-Quadrat92}.
 In \cite[section 3.6]{Baccelli-Cohen-Olsder-Quadrat92}, polynomials over this semiring are treated, including the concepts of roots and their multiplicities.
 Their notion of roots coincides with ours, but their definition of multiplicity for roots is different from ours.